City-of-Helsinki/notification-service-api/README.md

 ### Setup the environment configuration file.

-Copy `docker-compose.env.yaml.example` to `docker-compose.env.yaml`.
+Copy `docker-compose.env.example` to `docker-compose.env`.
 It does work out of the box by default, but modify it according to your specific needs, if any.

 If you are not running postgresql as a part of the docker compose set, ensure the database variables `DATABASE_URL` and `DATABASE_HOST` are set correctly.